-The advantage of planning annual PR publicity campaigns in this manner is that instead of spending $1,000,000 to purchase expensive advertising campaigns, you can spend $120,000 on a good PR team and generate $500,000 to several millions dollars of free, credible publicity.
-The larger the company and the stronger the brand is, the better the chance that PR will be able to generate an incredible amount of publicity.
+The advantage of planning annual PR publicity campaigns in this manner is that instead of spending $1,000,000 to purchase expensive advertising campaigns, you can spend $120,000 on a good PR team and generate $360,000 to several millions dollars of free, credible publicity.
+The larger the company and the stronger the brand is, the better the chance that PR will be able to generate an incredible amount of free publicity.

 Are these types of results guaranteed?
 No, they are not.
-But the results will be a lot better than hiring a PR firm, paying them $5,000, having them issue four press releases at the wrong time of the year when no editorial opportunities exist and then expecting immediate results.
+But the results will be a lot better than hiring a PR firm, paying them $5,000, having them issue four press releases at the wrong times of the year when no editorial opportunities exist and then expecting immediate results.
 Targeting specific planned editorial opportunities is a much more effective PR strategy.

 # # #